 Example of an all in two style is the Bambooty BASICS, and Bubblebubs Candies.

 Disadvantages: Initially can be costly.
-Require to be laundered separately so can be fiddly.
+Require to be laundered separately (like pocket nappies) so can be fiddly.

 Bambooty BASICS pictured below - just note that this nappy unlike the pocket nappy above doesn't have a pocket, under the top of the insert there are two snaps which clip the insert into place.